• Skip to primary navigation

 Ingredients

-• 30 g Crystallised Ginger minced in a herb chopper or finely chopped
+• 30 grams crystallised stem ginger minced to a paste in a herb chopper/blender or very finely chopped

 Instructions

-5. Add the eggs beating in one at a time.
-Don’t worry if the mixture splits.
+• Add the eggs beating in one at a time.
+Don’t worry if the mixture splits but it shouldn't if you've beaten it for long enough).

-10. Bake in the middle of the oven for about 50 minutes or until cake springs back to touch in the centre or a scewer comes out clean.
+• Bake in the middle of the oven for about 48 – 50 minutes until cake springs back to the touch in the centre or a skewer comes out clean.

 Reader Interactions